vHideyukiUmekita0123/test/README.md

-SELENIUM-JAVA-FRAMEWORK
+selenium-java-framework
 ====

-Flamework to enable to test E2E-test by selenium and java.
+Framework to enable to test E2E-test by selenium and java.

 ## Description
 ### Database